ig-emediplan/specification/chmed16a/README.md

 The reference consists of two major parts:

-- the content and layout specification for the electronic document, a string/text file containing a header such as "CHMED16A1" and the (compressed, encoded) medication plan as a JSON object in UTF-8
+- the content and layout specification for the electronic document, a string/text file containing a header such as "CHMED16A1" and the (compressed, encoded) medication plan as a JSON object in UTF-8 (see [ChTransmissionFormat](../chtransmissionformat/README.md)).
 - the content and layout specification for a paper-based layout used in print/PDF scenarios

 This allows IT systems to store and transmit electronic medication plans as simple strings or text files in UTF-8.
 It also makes it possible to transmit the medication in a print-based form by using 2D barcodes.
 Therefore, the medication plan is readable by users and systems alike.
 This is necessary to guarantee a simple handling.